 12.4.d.
-It is the duty of the Director to verify the details on which the lists are based and to notify the appointing authority in writing of the plan's approval.
+The Director shall verify the details on which the lists are based and to notify the appointing authority in writing of the plan's approval.

 12.4.e.
 The plan followed by the appointing authority shall be available, upon request in writing, to any employee or adversely affected former employees.